-Unfortunately, it.
+Unfortunately, it rains in Hawaii.
 Fortunately, those rain showers usually only last a few minutes and then it's followed by a rainbow.
 The problem is that it's too hot to pack a proper rain jacket, but an unlined Gortex-like rain shirt or jacket does quite well.
 It can help keep you warm on the plane, too.

 All four major tourist islands have great infrastructure.
 You'll find all the stores you're accustomed to seeing at home, so you can easily buy anything you might have forgotten.